BostonGlobe/07-30-2014-pedestrians/README.md

 ## TODO

-- add leaflet to our CDN
 - make chart of largest towns
 - add EMS data
 - make sure that the top ad area is wiped out
-- make note of modifications to touch code that should go in generator
+- make sure that buttons don't have blue text. looks bad.

 ## Install